Update: We're one step closer to giving LRTs the green light! But we're still waiting to see Transit Signal Priority.

-Thanks to over 1,300 other transit riders who sent a message to city councillors this month, Toronto City Council voted to review traffic signals along Eglinton and Finch West to prioritize transit users!
+Thanks to over 1,300 other transit riders who sent a message to city councillors in Spring, Toronto City Council voted to review traffic signals along Eglinton and Finch West to prioritize transit users!

-Thanks to your advocacy, Mayor Olivia Chow moved a motion to report back on opportunities to speed up transit riders’ commutes on new LRTs when they open in the Fall, and Councillor Josh Matlow moved a motion to have that report accelerated to July.
-This isn’t a done deal quite yet.
-We still need to send a strong message to City Council in July to ensure transit riders on new LRTs get the green light for more reliable and fast service.
+Thanks to your advocacy, Mayor Olivia Chow moved a motion to report back on opportunities to speed up transit riders’ commutes on new LRTs, and Councillor Josh Matlow moved a motion to have that report accelerated to July.
+But it's now almost the end of 2025, and there hasn't been any report.

 When the $12.6 billion Eglinton Crosstown and $2.5+ billion Finch West LRTs finally open after years of delay, transit riders expect them to be as fast and reliable as possible.